edenmath/eden/CONTRIBUTING.md

 2. Don't open fake issues (this is obvious but trust me, when it happens it's frustrating)

 There are also some style guidelines:
+(You only have to read these if you plan on contributing code)

 1: Indents should be 4 characters wide and spaces